azeemsyed/Escaper/README.md

 Acknowledgements
 ----
-Thanks to Professor Eric Klavins and Victor Cannestro for your continuous support, guidance and mentoring.
+Thanks to Professor Eric Klavins and Victor Cannestro for your continuous support, guidance, and mentoring.

 The Escape Room uses code from the following:
 - [Elma](https://github.com/klavinslab/elma)